AAP govt ordered 1.34 crore vaccine doses, but Centre cleared only 3.5 lakh in May: Sisodia | Politics

 Delhi Deputy Chief Minister Manish Sisodia on Monday claimed the BJP government at the Centre has allowed only 3.5 lakh doses of coronavirus vaccine for the national capital in May even though the AAP dispensation had placed orders for 1.34 crore doses with manufacturers.

-The BJP is practising politics of lies and falsely accusing the Delhi government of ordering 5.5 lakh vaccine doses only, Aam Aadmi Party (AAP) leader Sisodia said.
+The BJP is practising politics of ''lies and deception'' and falsely accusing the Delhi government of ordering 5.5 lakh vaccine doses only, he charged.

+Sisodia who is a senior leader of ruling AAP in Delhi attacked the Centre, hours after BJP spokesperson Sambit Patra said the Kejriwal government was busy in advertising instead of pushing the vaccination programme in time,.

+The two parties have now indulged in a war of words over vaccine availability.

-He said that after the Centre decided in April that states can directly place orders with vaccine manufacturers, the Arvind Kejriwal government ordered 1.34 crore doses for the people in the 18-44 age group.
+Sisodia that after the Centre decided in April that states can directly tie up with vaccine manufacturers, the Arvind Kejriwal government ordered 1.34 crore doses to vaccinate people in the 18-44 age group in the city.

-''Later, the central government in a letter told us that we can have only around 3.5 lakh doses in May,'' he claimed.
+''Later, the central government in a letter told us that we can have only around 3.5 lakh doses in May,'' he claimed showing letters of the Delhi government to vaccine manufacturers and that from Union Health Ministry to it.

 Sisodia lashed out at the BJP, saying its government was selling vaccines abroad when people were dying in the country.